Maintenance Tips, Policies, and FAQ's

 get blown away, and glass items are vulnerable to being

 struck by flying debris.
-Anything like plant
+Please don't leave mylar

-decorations, flags, or artificial flowers that are
+containers, seasonal decorations, flags, or artificial

-clearly past their prime. |
+clearly past their prime or season. |

 Are we allowed to plant things?